B-Souty/action-runner-controller-poc/kubernetes/readme.md

 ### Setting up the webhook

 :warning: The current setup for the webhook is bad.
-It requires manual setup, it's not secure and it's janky.
+It requires manual steps and it's not secure.
 It's simply a quick way to get started with the most important part which is the autoscalling of runners.
-It will improved further down the line.
+In a production environment the webhook would be setup using an ingress (or similar solution).
+This would allow the endpoint to remains unchanged if the ARC has to be re-deployed and the traffic would happen over SSL.

 The last step is setting up the webhook to actually trigger the autoscalling when a workflow starts or complete.

-Take note of the NodePort on which the webhook server is exposed (e.g. `30123` in the example below).
+Take note of the url assigned to the loadbalancer service on which the webhook server is exposed (e.g. `a1dbe4e4a8326b62e50815e4eb7da009f-466644591.eu-west-1.elb.amazonaws.com` in the example below).

 ```
 kubectl -n actions-runner-system get svc

 NAME                                              TYPE            CLUSTER-IP   EXTERNAL-IP                                                                   PORT(S)        AGE
-actions-runner-controller-github-webhook-server   NodePort    10.100.1.1   <none>        80:30123/TCP   120m
+actions-runner-controller-github-webhook-server   LoadBalancer    10.100.1.1   a1dbe4e4a8326b62e50815e4eb7da009f-466644591.eu-west-1.elb.amazonaws.com       80:30123/TCP   120m
 actions-runner-controller-metrics-service         ClusterIP       10.100.1.2   <none>                                                                        8443/TCP       120m
 actions-runner-controller-webhook                 ClusterIP       10.100.1.3   <none>                                                                        443/TCP        120m
 ```

-From the AWS console, take note of the public IP of your EKS worker node then edit the security group attached to it and allow inbound traffic onto port `30123`.

-Now on the setting page for the Github App, activate the webhook and in the webhook url field enter `http://<node_ip>:30123`.
+Now on the setting page for the Github App, activate the webhook and in the webhook url field enter the loadbalancer service url `http://<loadbalancer_service_url>`.
 Finally navigate the the `Permission & events` page then in the `Subscribe to events` section, select `Workflow job`.

 ### Runners